Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Introduction

 The observable signatures of magnetically-dominated instabilities in the solar atmosphere and in planetary magnetospheres have led to the development of a colorful and often unclear and ambiguous array of terms, generally introduced well before the processes themselves were understood and incorporated into an overall view.
-Present-day understanding ascribes the impulsive and decay phases of flares, coronal mass ejections (CMEs), and terrestrial magnetospheric \hbox{(sub-)}storms and their counterparts in other planetary magnetospheres to a loss of a quasi-equilibrium in, or a departure from, a quasi-steady evolution of the magnetic field that leads to a rapid increase in the rate of reconnection.
-The latter is associated, among other things, with the acceleration of populations of ions and electrons that lead to observable emissions in a wide range of wavelengths in the electromagnetic spectrum, among them the terrestrial auroral emissions and their solar counterpart, the flare ribbons. \activity{The processes of electromagnetic radiation from a plasma involve three fundamentally distinct processes: bound-bound, free-bound (radiative recombination), and free-free (Bremsstrahlung) emission.
+For example, present-day understanding ascribes the impulsive and decay phases of flares, coronal mass ejections (CMEs), and terrestrial magnetospheric \hbox{(sub-)}storms and their counterparts in other planetary magnetospheres to a loss of a quasi-equilibrium in, or a departure from, a quasi-steady evolution of the magnetic field that leads to a rapid increase in the rate of reconnection.
+The latter is associated, among other things, with the acceleration of populations of ions and electrons that lead to observable emissions in a wide range of wavelengths in the electromagnetic spectrum, among them the terrestrial auroral emissions and their solar counterpart, the \indexit{flare!ribbon}flare ribbons. \activity{{\em Look up:} The processes of electromagnetic radiation from a plasma involve three fundamentally distinct processes: bound-bound (i.e., electron transitions from an excited state to a lower-energy state), free-bound (radiative recombination), and free-free (Bremsstrahlung) emission.
 Aurorae and flare ribbons are caused by collisions of downward-propagating, energetic charged particles with the atmosphere below.
-Aurorae observed from the ground include both free-bound and bound-bound emission from ions and molecules, respectively (there is X-ray emission, too, but that does not penetrate to ground level).
-Look up which ions and molecules dominate in the terrestrial aurora, and which emission processes are involved with these.
-See also Activity~\ref{act:coronallines} for the contrast with solar coronal emission.}
+Aurorae \indexit{aurora}observed from the ground include both free-bound and bound-bound emission from ions and molecules, respectively (there is X-ray emission, too, but that does not penetrate to ground level).
+Look up which ions and molecules dominate (and at which color(s)) in the terrestrial aurora, and which emission processes are involved with these.
+See also Activity~\ref{act:coronallines} for the contrast with solar coronal emission. \mylabel{act:auroracolors}}